-In one Expedia conference, CEO of Expedia, Dara Khosrowshahi said:
+In one Expedia conference, Dara Khosrowshahi once said:

 ‘You guys all criticize me for how much I charge you for guests to come to your hotel.
 I think you’re looking at it wrong.
 Look at us as the cheapest source of referrals that you could imagine.
 If they come through me, you pay me once, and if they come back to me again and again, shame on you.
 You should make them a loyal customer.’

 **Above Article is Written by Softinn Solution**

 Softinn Solutions Sdn.
 Bhd. is an emerging travel technology company that develops a cloud-based hotel reservation system for small and medium-sized hotels.
 Learn how we help hundreds of hotels better manage their business and increase sales.

 Head over to Softinn Solution homepage to learn how Softinn helps small and medium hotels and also homestays save more by having all the essential functions in the Softinn Extranet.
 The best part is there is no upfront payment needed.